ds-joe/laravel-react-template/README.md

 - A Laravel backend with a basic API
 - A React frontend with a simple homepage
 - TypeScript support for type safety
+- Spatie for roles and permissions [Visit documentation](https://spatie.be/docs/laravel-permission/v5/introduction)
 - Sass support for CSS pre-processing
 - Tailwind CSS support for utility-first CSS